xiivler/vector-calculator/readme.md

     Which angle the camera is pointing toward during the jump, which shifts the joystick angles the program calculates.
     Initial Angle: the jump's initial angle
     Target Angle: the jump's target angle
-    Absolute: The joystick angles are fixed instead of being dependent on the camera angle.
+    Absolute (Recommended): The joystick angles are fixed instead of being dependent on the camera angle.
 This is for use with tetraxile's absolute joystick mod.
+Using tetraxile's mod and this setting allows you to TAS jumps without a top-down camera angle.
     Custom: Allows the user to specify any angle

 Midair Properties: